anantoghosh/gatsby-plugin-purgecss/README.md

 ### Running

 This plugin only runs when building the project (`gatsby build`).
-It will print "gatsby-plugin-purgecss removed *x* selectors" where `x` is the number of selectors removed.
+It will print the amount of css removed.

+### Size reporting
+The size reported by this plugin is the approximate size of the css content *before* any optimizations have been performed.
+The actual file size should be smaller.

 ### Selector matching